 this functionality allows you to restrict the access of the user to only the employee records of persons who report to this user.
 In other words, managers would only see information about employees that report to them.

-- Access restriction via a linked record
+- Access control via a linked record

 this functionality allows you to restrict the access of the user from viewing their own employee file.

-- Access restriction via blacklist functionality
+- Access control via blacklist functionality

 this functionality allows you to tag specific employee records that an enableHR user shouldn't be able to see.